 - Maintenance.
 To ensure optimal performance of the Services, Google performs periodic Maintenance.
 In most cases, Maintenance will have limited or no negative impact on the availability and functionality of the Services.
 If Google expects planned Maintenance to negatively affect the availability or functionality of the Services, Google will use commercially reasonable efforts to provide at least seven days advance notice of the Maintenance.
 In addition, Google may perform emergency unscheduled Maintenance at any time.
 If Google expects such emergency unscheduled Maintenance to negatively affect the availability or functionality of the Services, Google will use commercially reasonable efforts to provide advance notice of such Maintenance.
 Maintenance notices noted above will be provided via the G Suite Dashboard, Admin Console and/or Support Portal.
 In addition, Customers who subscribe may also be able to receive email and/or RSS Feed notifications of Maintenance.

 - Language.
-The parties agree that all support provided by Google Support Personnel pursuant to these Guidelines will be provided in English language, or in one of the many additional languages during listed hours documented at https://support.google.com/a/table/3247295 or such other URL as Google may provide.
+The parties agree that all support provided by Google Support Personnel pursuant to these Guidelines will be provided in English language, or in one of the many additional languages during listed hours documented in these Guidelines or at https://support.google.com/a/table/3247295 or such other URL as Google may provide.
 Target Initial Response Times for language support other than English are applicable during the hours listed here: https://support.google.com/a/table/3247295 Support outside of these hours can be obtained via English support channels.

 - Term of Support.
 Google will only provide the support services described in these Guidelines during the term of the Agreement and will have no obligation to provide any support services to Customer after the expiration or termination of such Agreement.